conduktor/conduktor-docs/docs/gateway/configuration/gateway_security.md

 #### Customize the virtual cluster

 By default the virtual cluster will be equal to the subject of the token.
-This could be modified by adding specfic claims in the token to be sent to Gateway.
+This could be modified by adding specific claims in the token to be sent to Gateway.

 The virtual cluster could be defined for a token using the `gateway.vcluster` claim.
 You can also override the user from the subject by defining a `gateway.username` claim.

-If you can't specify claims yourself, there is an alternative to map `username` to `vclsuter`.
+If you can't specify claims yourself, there is an alternative to map `username` to `vcluster`.
 We can instead map the claim through the Gateway API.
 Here you are mapping the username, `conduktor` to the vcluster, `my-vcluster`.

 ```